Noaaan/MythicMetals/PATCHNOTES.md

 # 0.15.2
-Includes all the changes of 0.14.2, but with one **significant** addition.
+Includes all the changes of 0.14.2, with one **significant** addition.

 ## The Banglum Nuke
 You can now mix Banglum and Morkite blocks into a powerful bomb.